OpenBMB/RepoAgent/README.md

 $Env:OPENAI_API_KEY = "YOUR_API_KEY" # on Windows (PowerShell)
 ```

-Use `repoagent configure` if you need to running parameters.
+Use `repoagent configure` if you need to modify the running parameters.

 ```sh
 Enter the path to target repository: